opentaps/opentaps_seas/docs/install.rst

 Important: remember that if the opentaps_seas code is updated the celery worker must be restarted as well or it will keep running the old version.

+Hyperledger Fabric
+^^^^^^^^^^^^^^^^^^

+Emissions recording is done with the Hyperledger Fabric utility emissions channel (see https://github.com/opentaps/blockchain-carbon-accounting)  Once you have that set up, you can connect opentaps SEAS to it.

+Go to the Config tab of the main user interface.
+You will first need to enroll the admin of your organization and then enroll each of your users.
+Note that the organization must be one of the recognized organizations of your Fabric network.

 VOLTTRON
 ^^^^^^^^